News & Results

 Committed to WCAG 2.1 AA Accessibility Compliance.

-These web pages have been prepared by Spertus, Landes & Josephs, LLP for informational purposes only.
+These web pages have been prepared by Spertus, Josephs & Minnick, LLP for informational purposes only.
 Nothing on this website is intended to constitute legal advice, and you should not rely upon any information in these web pages as a source of legal advice.
-Receipt of information by you from this website does not create an attorney-client relationship between you and Spertus, Landes & Josephs, LLP.
-Further, if you communicate with Spertus, Landes & Josephs, LLP or with one of our attorneys through this website, or otherwise by e-mail or other means, your communication will not create an attorney-client relationship with us and the attorney-client privilege will not necessarily apply to your communications.
+Receipt of information by you from this website does not create an attorney-client relationship between you and Spertus, Josephs & Minnick, LLP.
+Further, if you communicate with Spertus, Josephs & Minnick, LLP or with one of our attorneys through this website, or otherwise by e-mail or other means, your communication will not create an attorney-client relationship with us and the attorney-client privilege will not necessarily apply to your communications.